Process Calculator for MS Excel

 The following picture shows, how a phase is defined in the thermodynamic system

-Column A
+Column A:

-Cell A1, the state of the phase is written: (g), (l), or (s)
+Cell A1, the state of the phase is given as: (g), (l), or (s)

 The cells A2 to A256 contains substance names